2joocy/QuixelToWorldCreator/README.md

 Simply run the following command in a terminal `npm start`

 Or if your World Creator Assets and Quixel Assets are placed differently, you can do `npm start <YOUR WC ASSET DIRECTORY> <YOUR QUIXEL ASSET DIRECTORY> `

+IF YOU'RE HAVING TROUBLE FINDING THE RIGHT DIRECTORY, EITHER DRAG AND DROP YOUR `surface` FOLDER FROM YOUR QUIXEL DOWNLOAD FOLDER INTO YOUR TERMINAL OR TYPE `echo ~` IN YOUR TERMINAL TO FIND WHERE YOUR HOME DIRECTORY STARTS!